 The Superintendent or designee shall encourage parents/guardians, students, food service employees, physical education teachers, school health professionals, Board members, school administrators, and members of the public to participate in the development, implementation, and periodic review and update of the district's student wellness policy.
-(42 USC 1758b)
+(42 USC 1758b; 7 CFR 210.30)

-To fulfill this requirement, the Superintendent or designee may appoint a school health council or other district committee whose membership shall include representatives of these groups.
-He/she also may invite participation of other groups or individuals, such as health educators, curriculum directors, counselors, before- and after-school program staff, health practitioners, and/or others interested in school health issues.
+To fulfill this requirement, the Superintendent or designee may appoint a school wellness council or other district committee and a wellness council coordinator.
+The council may include representatives of the groups listed above, as well as health educators, curriculum directors, counselors, before- and after-school program staff, health practitioners, and/or others interested in school health issues.

 (cf. 1220 - Citizen Advisory Committees)